Reby Cary: Career

 Returning from the war and unable to find radio work as a black man in Jim Crow-era Texas, Cary began a long career in the field of education.
 When local black men were refused the educational opportunities offered to returning white GIs, Cary and two colleagues established the McDonald College of Industrial Arts (later named the Southwestern College of Industrial Arts) in Fort Worth's Riverside neighborhood.
 Cary held the position of personnel director there until he returned to graduate school in 1948.

-After completing his master's degree, Cary taught history in local public schools and in higher education.
+After completing his master's degree, Cary taught history in local public schools and higher education.
 He taught history at Fort Worth's Dunbar High School until 1967, when he became the first black instructor at Tarrant County Junior College.
 In 1969, he became the first black professor at the University of Texas at Arlington (UTA).
 From 1969 to 1974, he was an assistant professor and associate dean of student life; from 1974 to 1978, he was the director of minority of affairs.
 In the early 1970s, he led a successful crusade to remove Confederate symbols from the UTA campus and was instrumental in establishing a Minorities Cultural Center, focusing on books and materials about black history and the Chicano movement.

 In 1974, Cary launched his political career as the first black school board member elected to the Fort Worth ISD school board.
 He then served three terms in the Texas House of Representatives, where he was a member of the county affairs, energy, rules and resolutions, budget and oversight, and government organization committees.
 Though Cary served as a Democrat during his time as a Texas legislator, he became an outspoken supporter of Republican Texas politicians Bill Clements and Phil Gramm.
 He switched to the Republican Party, citing the white-dominated Democratic Party's poor history with slavery and civil rights.
-Cary cited local African-American banker and Republican politician William "Gooseneck" McDonald as a major influence.
+Cary cited local African-American banker and Republican politician William Madison McDonald as a major influence.
 Cary held leadership positions in the Texas Council of Black Republicans and founded the Frederick Douglass Republicans of Tarrant County in 1985 after his final term in the Texas House.

 Personal life

-Cary married Nadine Lois Spencer (1921-2003) on May 19, 1945, before the end of World War II.
+Cary married Nadine Lois Spencer (1921–2003) on May 19, 1945, before the end of World War II.
 They had one child, Faith, in 1963.
 He held positions in numerous organizations, including Alpha Phi Alpha fraternity, the Youth Services Bureau of Tarrant County, the Fort Worth Minority Leaders and Citizens’ Council, Boy Scouts of America, United Way of Tarrant County, Fort Worth Metropolitan Black Chamber of Commerce, Tax Appraisal Review Board of Tarrant County, and Trinity Metro.

 Cary was awarded the Fort Worth Black Leadership Award in 1976 and the Congressional Veterans Commendation in 2005.
-Cary died on December 7, 2018 in Fort Worth, Texas.
+Cary died on December 7, 2018, in Fort Worth, Texas.